zfarkas/docker_samples/1_base_containers/README.md

 managing the network for this example.

-The Node.js component's port `5000` is exposed to the same port on the host, wherease the web component's internal port `80` is exposed to port `8080` on the host.
+The Node.js component's port `5000` is exposed to the same port on the host, whereas the web component's internal port `80` is exposed to port `8080` on the host.

 First start the `node` component, and start the `web` component afterwards.